 The principles of immunology are presented, including the general properties of the immune response, lymphocyte specificity and activation, immune-genetics, antigen-antibody interactions, congenital and acquired immune-deficiencies, the functions of cytokines and serology.
 The laboratory includes exercises and experiments illustrating the lecture topics.
-One three-hour laboratory period per week with laboratory fee.
-PREREQUISITES: BIO1400, BIO1500, either BIO1300 or BIO2430, CHE1600 and CHE1700 or permission of the instructor.
+One three- hour laboratory period per week with laboratory fee.
+PREREQUISITES: BIO201, BIO1300, BIO1400, BIO1500 or BIO2430, CHE1600 and CHE1700 or permission of the instructor.